 Of course they are good at defending, but being good on both sides of the ball is what sets them apart.

-Currently top in the world
+Currently top in the world (all of these players could also play the 6 role)

 - Trent Alexander-Arnold